• Skip to main content

 Instructions

-• Line 2 cookie pans with parchment paper and using an OXO Good Grips Cookie Scoop, Medium scoop out about 2 tablespoons of cookie dough and roll them into balls.
-About 1 ½ inch in diameter.
-These will make a nice size cookie.
-Take your thumb and press gently into the ball to form a well, don't go through to the bottom.
-If it doesn't look right to you, just roll it in your hands again and redo it.
-Fill the hole with your favorite raspberry jam or whatever you like.
+• Line 2 cookie pans with parchment paper.
+Using a medium cookie scooper, just fill the scooper bowl so the dough looks like a half moon when it comes out.
+You want about 1 ½ inch in diameter ball after you roll it.
+Take your thumb and press gently into the ball to form a well.
+Don't go through to the bottom.
+Fill the hole with your favorite raspberry preserve.
 Since the dough has gotten warm from your hands, I pop the cookie pan with cookies on it back into the refrigerator for about 5 minutes before putting it into the oven.

-• Bake at 350° for 12-13 minutes or just till they start to look a light brown around the bottom edges.
-Pull them out of the oven they will be soft on top.
-Let them stay on the cookie pan for at least 7 - 10 minutes.
-This length of time helps to finish off the cookie and allows the tops to firm up.
-Move to a rack to finish cooling.
-I dust the tops with confectioners sugar just to make them pretty.
+• Bake at 350°F (175°C or 180°C) for 12-13 minutes or they look a little light brown around the bottom edges.
+Pull them out of the oven.
+Let them stay on the cookie pan for at least 4 - 5 minutes.
+This length of time helps to finish the cookie and allows the tops to firm up.
+Move to a cooling rack to finish.
+I dust the tops with powdered sugar just to make them pretty.

 Nutrition